 Today's Musings, History & Folklore

-Isaac Newton, English mathematician, physicist, astronomer, theologian, and author was described in his own day as a "natural philosopher" and ranks as one of the most influential scientists of all time and a key figure in the scientific revolution.
-Although it has been said that the famous falling apple story, leading to his discovery of the concept of gravity is a myth and that Newton did not arrive at this theory in any single moment, acquaintances of Newton do in fact confirm the incident, saying that Newton himself often told the story! 🍎
+This singular reel, named for Natural Philosopher Isaac Newton, English mathematician, physicist, astronomer, theologian, author, and one of the most influential scientists of all time, was inspired by John Drewry's famiy history!
+As Drewry himself relates it: "My father’s mother claimed to have a family connection with Sir Isaac Newton.
+We have no proof of this connection. but they both came from the same part of Lincolnshire.
+An interesting parallel is that I was sitting one day under a haggis tree and a haggis fell off onto my head.
+This made me gravitate to Scottish Country Dancing!"
+Well, there you have it.
+This reel contains all sorts of figures to keep one mindful of gravitational and Newtonian physics, a men's chain, half-turn and cast way (twirl), and a reversing direction promenade, and more!
+Although it has been said that the famous falling apple story, leading to his discovery of the concept of gravity is a myth and that Newton did not arrive at this theory in any single moment, acquaintances of Newton do in fact confirm the incident, saying that Newton himself often told this very story! ⚛️ 🔭 🍎 🍏

 Uncle Isaac